There are a lot of things Christians should stop doing on social media. Here are some of them.

 2. Trying to explain theological doctrine in 140 characters or less.

 Theology is a subject that was never meant to be paraphrased, half-hearted, or partially explained.
 Take the time to write a blog post or even make a podcast.
-Don’t try and manipulate Biblical doctrine to fit in the form of 140 characters or less.
+Don’t try to manipulate Biblical doctrine to fit in the form of 140 characters or less.
 God’s word deserves to be drawn out, elaborated, and explained in a plethora of words.
 Nuggets of partial truth will never be more fulfilling than a plate filled with the whole meal.

 3. Getting into arguments on Facebook or Twitter.